|

 Mr. Luther P. Wheaton

-and Sylva Wheaton, aged 23 years, and 9 months.
-The deceased was
+Sylva Wheaton, aged 23 years, and 9 months.
+The deceased was a promising

-a promising young man; served in the late war 2 years; was a brave soldier,
+young man; served in the late war 2 years; was a brave soldier, returned home

-returned home with a contracted disease, which terminated in his death.
+with a contracted disease, which terminated in his death.
+(Wednesday, July

 Father Hopkins

-He was a young man, of rare talents, about 31 years of age, and was stationed
+young man, of rare talents, about 31 years of age, and was stationed at that

 Mrs. Margaret Samson

-The deceased was a native of North Ireland, and has resided in Bloss upwards
+deceased was a native of North Ireland, and has resided in Bloss upwards of 20

-of 20 years.
+years.
 She came to her death by a fall.
-She was a member
+She was a member of the

-of the Presbyterian church, and passed away in the full belief of the christian
+Presbyterian church, and died in the full belief of the christian faith.

 Mr. Thomas Putnam